 God is changing us such that worship is no longer more about man’s practice and something to listen to, rather coming from us with a heart of child like faith.
 This is not like the days of the Old Testament, where only those who are the designated priests can lead worship.
 Nor is it a worship song to listen to, it comes from each of us with child-like wonder.

-Yes, there is a move of Jesus coming to restore prayer, healing, and pure worship to us and His church, but first He will make space for this.
+There is a move of Jesus coming to restore His presence, His word, prayer, healing, and pure worship to us and His church, but first He will make space for this.
 Pray that our hearts will be so moved, such that we make space for God, and remove those practices, traditions, and comforts that shut out His revival.

 For those experiencing such a revival, and struggling to understand the similar changes they are seeing in their lives, or their churches, being comforted in the knowledge that this is the work of Jesus, and out of the mercy of our Father He works in us to revive us.